L. G. Sherman Tobacco Warehouse

-The L. G. Sherman Tobacco Warehouse is an historic, American tobacco warehouse that is located in Lancaster, Lancaster County, Pennsylvania.
+The L. G. Sherman Tobacco Warehouse is an historic tobacco warehouse in Lancaster, Lancaster County, Pennsylvania, United States.

 It was listed on the National Register of Historic Places in 1990.

 History and architectural features

 Built circa 1900, this historic structure is a two-story, rectangular, brick building with a high basement.
 It is eight bays wide by two bays and has a flat roof.
 It is situated a few doors away from the R. K. Schnader & Sons Tobacco Warehouse.
-It has been converted to residential use.

-It was listed on the National Register of Historic Places in 1990.